rcsb/BioCaddiePilot32/README.md

 Then upload the .map files of all these three networks into MapGenerator and visualize the change in the mapping using the Alluvial Generator. http://www.mapequation.org/apps/MapGenerator.html

-4.3: We can also run the infoMap on the full journal network, after cleaning the data (removing major interdisciplinar journals, excluding self-journal citations, excluding journals with citations < n) By the way, conf-infoMap is not good only for temporal analysis, it may be better to find significant clustering of any (un)directed network than the classic infoMap.
+4.3: We can also run the infoMap on the full journal network, after cleaning the data (removing major interdisciplinar journals, excluding self-journal citations, excluding journals with citations less than n) By the way, conf-infoMap is not good only for temporal analysis, it may be better to find significant clustering of any (un)directed network than the classic infoMap.

 PART 5: UTILITIES: I couldn't have time to make all functions runnable from command-line, but

 GenerateDataForCharts.java class includes code for the following purposes:

-Call: java org.biocaddie.citationanalysis.utility.GenerateDataForCharts <paperOrPdb> <pageRankorCiteCnt> <top100orOutliers> <network> <networkMetrics> <PdbIdPubMedId>
+Call: java org.biocaddie.citationanalysis.utility.GenerateDataForCharts [paperOrPdb] [pageRankorCiteCnt] [top100orOutliers] [network] [networkMetrics] [PdbIdPubMedId]

-<paperOrPdb>: 1:sort all papers  2: sort only PDB primary citations
+[paperOrPdb]: 1:sort all papers  2: sort only PDB primary citations

-<pageRankorCiteCnt>: 1:use pageRank  2: use CiteCount
+[pageRankorCiteCnt]: 1:use pageRank  2: use CiteCount

-<top100orOutliers>: 1:top100  2: outliers within top100
+[top100orOutliers]: 1:top100  2: outliers within top100

 $ java org.biocaddie.citationanalysis.utility.GenerateDataForCharts 1 1 1 paper_citation_network.net paper_citation_network_metrics_d_0.5_.txt PdbId_PubMedId_April29.csv